 If I found that on average, males were larger than females, I will report it, because that can hardly be wrong: I did indeed find that on average, my sampled males were larger than my sampled females (I did my best, but of course, the difference could be the result of my faulty measuring device).

-I will then interpret the confidence interval as a “compatibility interval,” showing alternative true effect sizes that could, perhaps, be compatible with the data (if every assumption is correct and my measuring device is not faulty).
+I will then interpret the confidence interval as a “compatibility interval,” showing alternative true effect sizes that could, perhaps, be most compatible with the data (if every assumption is correct and my measuring device is not faulty).
 If you want to see examples of that, check figure 1 in our review.

 Yes, I admit, the confidence interval gets used as an inferential statistic.
 It can even be used as a significance test, and in most cases, people misuse it that way.
 But no, the probability that the true value lies within our 95%-confidence interval is not 95%.
 And no, it should play no role whatsoever whether zero is included or excluded in the interval, because even if every assumption is correct, the dance of the confidence intervals shows that with other sets of data, the interval will be very different.
 The true effect size could easily be outside our particular interval.

 But confidence intervals can be used to get a rough feeling for how large uncertainty could be in the ideal case, given that all assumptions and cable connections are correct.
 They visualize that many other hypotheses are compatible with the data.
 So we should not call them confidence intervals but compatibility intervals.
 This is what I would like inferential statistics to do: help us recognize that our inferences are uncertain; hint at possible alternative hypotheses; and show that science is not about being confident, nor about making decisions, but about “the evaluation of the cumulative evidence and assessment of whether it is susceptible to major biases.”